kalewelsh/Solar-Energy-Forecasting/README.md

 # The Model
 * I opted to use a long short-term memeory neural network (lstm).
 An lstm model is a type of recurrent neural network that is capable of processing entire sequences of data and does not suffer from the vanishing gradient problem.
-* In order to use an lstm model for time series predictions I had to convert the feature data into a dataframe of tensors of features for the past 24 hours and a corresponding data frame of power output to be predicted.
+* In order to use an lstm model for time series predictions I had to convert the data into a dataframe of tensors of features for the past 24 hours and a corresponding data frame of power output to be predicted.
 This method is also known as the sliding window method.
 * I tuned the parameters of the model through a grid search method as well as tweaking the values myself.
+* I achieved best performance with a single LSTM layer and a single dense layer.

 ![](https://github.com/kalewelsh/Solar-Energy-Forecasting/blob/main/image.png)